shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 Now let's see what code made this happen.
 In the first line, we have imported `routes` macro and `get` from the rocket.
 We will use `#[rocket::main]` on our function which will transform our function into a regular main function that internally initializes a Rocket-specific tokio runtime and runs the attributed async fn inside of it.

 Then inside the function, we will get default cors in a variable `cors`.
 This line of code attaches our `cors` and will start a server with a base `"/"` and it will have routes that will be passed in the `routes!` macro.
 As you can see we have two routes and the function for them are called `index` and `route_with_pubkey`.
 I have passed them in the macro.
 Then we await this call and return `Ok(())` so it compiles.
+Then inside the function, we will get default cors (cors stands for Cross Object Resource Sharing) in a variable `cors`.
+This line of code attaches our `cors` and will start a server with a base `"/"` and it will have routes that will be passed in the `routes!` macro.
+As you can see we have two routes and the functions for them are called `index` and `route_with_pubkey`.
+I have passed them in the macro.
+Then we await this call and return `Ok(())` so that it compiles.

 Now let's see `index` and `route_with_pubkey` functions.
 We have made use of `get` macro here.
 For the `index` function, we will return a String `Hello world`.
 In the case of `route_with_pubkey` we will get the pubkey from the URL and return `Hello <pubkey>`.

+Now take a look at the `index` and `route_with_pubkey` functions.
+We have made use of the `get` macro here.
+For the `index` function, we will return a String "Hello world".
+In the case of `route_with_pubkey` we will get the pubkey from the URL and return "Hello <pubkey>".

 > NOTE: You can stop the running server by using `cmd+c` on mac and `control+c` on windows.